fedhere/DSPS_FBianco/HW8/README.md

 Both 661 and 461 students choose either:

-   - For the _Random Forest Classifier_, select the 4 most important features (see how in the Titanic notebook)
+   - For the _Random Forest Classifier_ and _Gradient Boosted Tree Classifier_, select the 4 most important features (see how in the Titanic notebook)

 or
-   - For the _Random Forest Classifier_, explore the parameter space with the sklearn module sklearn.model_selection.RandomizedSearchCV for a model that uses only those features to predict the labels https://scikit-learn.org/stable/auto_examples/model_selection/plot_randomized_search.html#sphx-glr-auto-examples-model-selection-plot-randomized-search-py

-  - Generate an ROC curve plot for the best model and discuss it https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html or https://scikit-learn.org/stable/auto_examples/model_selection/plot_roc_crossval.html#sphx-glr-auto-examples-model-selection-plot-roc-crossval-py
+   - For the _Random Forest Classifier_, explore the parameter space with the sklearn module sklearn.model_selection.RandomizedSearchCV for a model that uses only those features to predict the labels https://scikit-learn.org/stable/auto_examples/model_selection/plot_randomized_search.html#sphx-glr-auto-examples-model-selection-plot-randomized-search-py.
+Generate an ROC curve plot for the best model and discuss it https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html or https://scikit-learn.org/stable/auto_examples/model_selection/plot_roc_crossval.html#sphx-glr-auto-examples-model-selection-plot-roc-crossval-py

 The data is ok Kaggle, so get it like you did for the last couple of dataset (titanic, happiness)